 Thanks to our member Cookie Anderson who forwarded the following link.
 It features PPRG member Sandi Jenkins who served 25 years in the Army Reserve.
 Thank you, Sandi!

-On July 29 advocates from around the country attended a national rally on the National Mall in Washington, DC.
-Many veteran organizations came to support the tready.
+On July 29, advocates from around the country attended a national rally on the National Mall in Washington, DC.
+Many veteran organizations came to support the treaty.

 The treaty has been moved out of the U.S. Senate Foreign Relations Committee onto the U. S. Senate floor where it will require a super-majority vote of two-thirds for ratification.
 Senator Harry Reid from Nevada will decide when that vote will take place.
 This is the critical juncture in the process.
 And the results, hopefully, will have a positive outcome.